SFDO-Tooling/CumulusCI/docs/get_started.rst

 Setup Scratch Orgs
 ^^^^^^^^^^^^^^^^^^

-To see how to use scratch orgs with CumulusCI see the :ref:`Manage Scratch Orgs <scratch_orgs>` section.
+To see how to use scratch orgs with CumulusCI see the :doc:`Manage Scratch Orgs <scratch_orgs>` section.